 I have completed PGCE in Numeracy/Maths, a Masters and a BSc in Economics, level 5 Maths module, numeracy level 1 & 2, GCSE English, Diploma in Computer Science & Application and I am a Certified Internet Webmaster Associate.
 I myself completed a 60 credits level 5 Maths module last year to be an expert of Mathematical Modelling and Mechanics which shows my enthusiasm for the subject.

-Currently teaching at Sixth Form College as a GCSE and A level Maths teacher
+For last 4 years, I am teaching at Sixth Form College as a GCSE and A level Maths teacher

 Literacy, Numeracy, Maths and Functional Skills English Teacher of Tower Hamlets College